babueverest/versioner/README.md

 Versioner
 =========

 Versioner is a very basic Python command-line tool and library to keep track of the version of your project, any kind of project.

+## Installation

+You can install the last stable release of Versioner using pip:

+    $ pip install versioner

+## Usage

 Its usage is very simple.
 You can run `versioner` without arguments, this will create a `VERSION` file with a starting version of 0.0.1:

     $ versioner
     0.0.1